Google News: History

 In June 2017, the desktop version of Google News saw a thorough redesign that according to Google had the goal to "make news more accessible and easier to navigate ... with a renewed focus on facts, diverse perspectives, and more control for users."
 Yet several options such as the search tools menu were removed along with the redesign, making searches much more difficult.
 It now uses a card format for grouping related news stories, and as summarized by Engadget, "doesn't look like a search results page anymore", removing text snippets and blue links.

 Historically users could choose to hide articles originating from a news source.
 These hidden sources can still be listed in a user's settings however these exclusions are no longer honoured.
 The option to exclude a source of news items is no longer presented.

 According to a 2020 study in the journal Nature Human Behaviour, Google News prioritizes local news outlets when individuals search for keywords specifically related to topics of local interest.

+On October 18, 2023 Google confirmed they cut at least 40 jobs in the news division.
+Google clarified that: "These internal changes have no impact on our misinformation and information quality work in News."

 Controversies with publishers

 EU copyright and database right

 In March 2005, Agence France-Presse (AFP) sued Google for $17.5 million, alleging that Google News infringed on its copyright because "Google includes AFP's photos, stories and news headlines on Google News without permission from Agence France Presse".
 It was also alleged that Google ignored a cease and desist order, though Google counters that it has opt-out procedures which AFP could have followed but did not.
-Google now hosts Agence France-Presse news, as well as the Associated Press, Press Association and the Canadian Press.
-This arrangement started in August 2007.
+Google made arrangements, starting in August 2007, to host Agence France-Presse news, as well as the Associated Press, Press Association and the Canadian Press.
 In 2007, Google announced it was paying for Associated Press content displayed in Google News, however the articles are not permanently archived.
 That arrangement ceased on December 23, 2009 when Google News ceased carrying Associated Press content.

-In 2007, a preliminary injunction and then a Belgian court ruled that Google did not have the right to display the lead paragraph from French-language Belgian news sources when Google aggregated news stories, nor to provide free access to cached copies of the full content ("in cache" feature), due to both copyright and the sui generis database rights.
+In 2007, a preliminary injunction and then a Belgian court ruled that Google did not have the right to display the lead paragraph from French-language Belgian news sources when Google aggregated news stories, nor to provide free access to cached copies of the full content ("in cache" feature), due to both copyright and database rights.

 Google responded by removing the publications both from Google News and the main Google web search.